codeanonymous25/bmi-app/README.md

 # bmi-app
-Helm chart usage to understand the deployment process.
+This is the case study to understand the entire CI/CD process.
+We have used Jenkins, K8s for this.